1936 Ohio State Buckeyes football team

 The 1936 Ohio State Buckeyes football team represented Ohio State University as a member the Big Ten Conference during the 1936 college football season.
 Led by third-year head coach Francis Schmidt, the Buckeyes compiled an overall record of 5–3 with a mark of 4–1 in conference play, tying for second place in the Big Ten.

+The 1936 Buckeyes posted all five of their victories in shutouts but lost each of the three games in which their opponents managed to score.